eddyerburgh/blog/_posts/2016-03-21-jazz-up-your-code-blocks-with-copy-on-click.md

 layout: post
 status: publish
 published: true
-title: Jazz Up Your Code Blocks with Copy on Click!
+title: Jazz up your code blocks with copy on click!
 description: Add copy on click functionality to your code blocks to easily copy code.
 This tutorial provides the code and walks you through what is happening.
 wordpress_id: 169
 wordpress_url: http://www.eddyerburgh.com/?p=169